-Population figures for the Village of Carey were reduced in 2011 from 3,901 to 3,674, according to the most recent census count.
-Income taxes had a slow but steady increase throughout 2011, despite the population decrease.
-The Village ended 2011 with an approximate 5.8% increase in income tax revenue over 2010.
+Income taxes had a slow but steady increase throughout 2012.
+The Village ended 2012 with an approximate 10.4% increase in income tax revenue over 2011.
 Another sign of encouragement is the investment by residents of a little over \$1 million in new homes and remodeling projects.

-The Village continued to keep capital projects on hold in 2011 unless absolutely necessary.
+The Village continued to keep capital projects on hold in 2012 unless for emergency or economic development reasons.
 Department heads were very instrumental in helping the Village meet that goal.
-Capital project line items have also been limited in the 2012 budget, as well as overtime.
+Capital project line items have also been limited in the 2013 budget, as well as overtime.
 Only necessary overtime will be paid, and department heads are instructed to use more flex and comp time.